walterpinson/walterpinson.github.io/content/posts/2017/2017-07-05-Bail-Ins-are-a-Thing.md

 ---
-title: 'So..., Bail-Ins Are a Thing'
+title: "So..., Bail-Ins Are a Thing"
+date: 2017-07-05 21:27:12
+draft: false
 featured_image: banks_of_cyprus_robbing_public.png
-tags:
-  - banking
-  - cryptocurrency
-  - hacking
-categories:
-  - Blockchain
-date: 2017-07-05 21:27:12
 excerpt: Bail-ins are a relatively unknown risk associated with centralized banking that can be mitigated with consumer adoption of cryptocurrencies.
 Centralized banking is inherently risky for consumers and bail-ins are just the latest addition to its growing portfolio of risk.
 Cryptocurrencies, such as Bitcoin and Ether, can offer protections against bail-ins.

 ---